 Since the early days of the field of AI, people have expressed scattered concerns that AI might have a large-scale negative impact.
 In a 1959 lecture, Speculations on Perceptrons and other Automata, I.J.
 Good wrote that

-whether [an intelligence explosion2] will lead to a Utopia or to the extermination of the human race will depend on how the problem is handled by the machines.
+whether [an intelligence explosion] will lead to a Utopia or to the extermination of the human race will depend on how the problem is handled by the machines.
 The important thing will be to give them the aim of serving human beings.

 Around the turn of the millennium, related concerns were being gestured at in Ray Kurzweil’s The Age of Spiritual Machines (1999) and in a popular essay by Bill Joy, Why the Future Doesn’t Need Us (2000).
 These concerns did not directly draw on I.J.
 Good’s concept of an intelligence explosion, but did suggest that progress in artificial intelligence could ultimately lead to human extinction.
 Joy’s emphasizes the idea that AI systems “would compete vigorously among themselves for matter, energy, and space,” suggesting this may cause their prices to rise “beyond human reach” and therefore causing biological humans to be “squeezed out of existence.”